karthij15/Interview/README.md

 6. Explain about Apache Solr.
 7. Explain about Apache Kafka.
 8. How google search works, How the data was stored and which data structures was used.
+9. Difference between REST and Kafka, Which one do we have to prefer on what scenario ?